On codimension 1 del Pezzo foliations on varieties with mild singularities: Codimension 1 del Pezzo foliations on varieties with mild singularities

 First we consider case (B).
 We claim that $T_{X/Y} \nsubseteq \sF$.
 Since $F$ is log terminal, $\sF\neq T_{X/Y}$ by Proposition \ref{prop:foliation_algebraically_integrable_klt_not_weak_fano}.
 Hence, if $T_{X/Y} \subset \sF$, we must be in case (B4).
 In this case, by \cite[Lemma 6.7]{fano_foliation}, $\sF$ is the pullback by $p$ of a rank 1 foliation on $Y$, and thus $\sF_{|\ell}\simeq T_{F|\ell}\oplus \sO_{\bP^{1}}$, where $\ell$ is a general line on $F$.
 But this contradicts the assumptions that $-K_\sF\sim_\bQ (n-2)c_1(\sL)$, and proves the claim.

-By considering the possible splitting types of the restriction of $\sF$ to a general line on $F$, and using the fact that $T_{X/Y} \nsubseteq \sF$, we see that cases (B1) and (B4) do no occur.
+By considering the possible splitting types of the restriction of $\sF$ to a general line on $F$, and using the fact that $T_{X/Y} \nsubseteq \sF$, we see that cases (B1) and (B4) do not occur.

 Next we show that case (B2) cannot occur either.
 Let $C\subset Q_{n-1}\setminus \textup{Sing}(Q_{n-1})$ be a general conic.
 Then $X$ is smooth in a neighborhood of $C$ and $\sF_{|C}\subset {T_X}_{|C}\simeq \sO_{\bP^1}(2)^{\oplus n-1} \oplus\sO_{\bP^1}$.
 Since $\sF\neq T_{X/Y}$, the foliation $\sG:=\sF\cap T_{X/Y}$ has rank $n-2$, and $\sG_{|C}\simeq\sO_{\bP^1}(2)^{\oplus n-2}$.
 It induces a foliation on $F\simeq Q_{n-1}$ defined by a twisted $1$-form in $H^0(F,\Omega^{[1]}_F\otimes\sL_{|F})$.
 But $h^0(F,\Omega^{[1]}_F\otimes\sL_{|F})=0$, a contradiction.